 |Vitamin C||2.1 mg||3.5%|

 Spaghetti squash can be readily available in the markets year round.
-Look for well-formed fruit.
+Look for well developed produce.
 Press hard with thumb to make sure there is no give.
-Another method to check its maturity is to try to cut the skin with your nail.
-Look for firm, dry, cork-like stem.
+Another method to check its maturity is to tap for woody note.
+Mature fruits feature solid, dry and cork-like stem.

 Avoid those with soft spots, cuts, bruising.
 Also avoid those featuring skinny, green stem.